kxdang/kiendang.me/content/blog/051-internet-security-2019/index.md

 ![](https://imgs.xkcd.com/comics/password_strength.png)

-Thanks to whoever hacked my account.
-It gave me a real wake up call securing my online accounts.
-I also retrieved my account back thanks to Blizzard support.
+Thanks to whoever hacked my account, I was able to get it back through Blizzard support; it gave me a real wake up call and from this experience I've learned a ton on how to secure my accounts.